jnohlgard/opal-kexec-pba/README.md

 It is also possible to start with the LinuxPBA image instead of an empty image, mount it, and replace the syslinux.cfg, kernel bzImage, and initramfs.

+The image generated above will only work on UEFI systems.

 Building sedutil-cli as a static binary
 ---------------------------------------